Tofunmi-I/Tofunmi-I/README.md

 You can reach out to me via email at tofunmiibitoye01@gmail.com.

 ## Get in Touch
-Feel free to connect with me on other platforms:
+Feel free to connect with me on this platform:
 - [LinkedIn] (https://www.linkedin.com/in/tofunmi-content-writer--1972ds)